4.0 Magnitude Earthquake In Massachusetts Rocks Several New England Towns

 A 4.0 magnitude earthquake in Massachusetts caused rumbles across the state and in other areas of New England on Sunday morning.
 The National Weather Service confirmed that the USGS recorded an earthquake 9 km SSW of Bliss Corner, Massachusetts, at 9:10 a.m.
+Bliss Corner is located within the town of Dartmouth in Bristol County.
+So far, no damage has been reported.

 According to meteorologist Fred Campagna, the earthquake hit off the coast of Buzzards Bay on Cape Cod and was felt in Connecticut, Rhode Island, and Massachusetts.